Demands of the Klimacamp Augsburg

 The city has to improve public transport both in quantity and quality.

-❌ The city fails completely in making public transport affordable.
-In 2021 alone there have been two independent increases of the ticket prices. - Discontinuation of the project “Osttangente”
+The city fails completely in making public transport affordable.
+In 2021 alone there have been two independent increases of the ticket prices.
+There is a small zone within the inner city, where public transport is free of charge.
+However, the area is to small to have a big effect.

 The project “Osttangente” aims at building a highway through Bavaria‘s largest connected alluvial forest – an important and unique ecosystem.